Key Takeaways

 CBT draws on empirical research and incorporates techniques supported by psychological science.
 Therapists test and refine treatments based on measurable outcomes.

-Assignments between sessions help reinforce what people learn in therapy, encouraging clients to practice new skills in real-life situations.
+Assignments between sessions help reinforce what people learn in therapy, encouraging patients to practice new skills in real-life situations.

 While focusing on cognition and behavior, CBT also considers the emotional, physical, and environmental aspects of a person’s life, understanding how they interplay.